k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11a_tdm_sequence_implementation_based_on_catalog.md

-# TDM - Sequence Implementation Based on Catalog
+# TDM - Catalog-based Sequence Implementation

 Fabric V8.2 has added the [Sequences tab](/articles/39_fabric_catalog/10_catalog_settings.md#sequences-tab) to the Catalog.
 This tab allows to set up the sequences that can be generated in a project as part of a population or any other flow.